winterver/entity/README.md

 ### TODO
 - [ ] more syntaxes. fix bugs.
   - [ ] for statement.
-  - [ ] member attachment for entity object.
   - [ ] interface for native function registration.
   - [ ] complete arithmetic operations for more types.
 - [ ] rewrite in c++. use reflex as lexer.